david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

+- Add a player hall of fame
+- Allow CPU teams to win championship
+- Show a championship count for each team
+- News headlines:
+  - Trades
+  - Championships

 ## Future Features (ordered by priority)

+- CPU Trading
 - Add random injury chance, which will require a swap
 - Percentage chance for "Breakout" events in training and matches, where the hero suddenly increases multiple stats by a dramatic amount
 - Enemy teams are subject to contract growth per season